 This class focuses on teaching our dogs the basic manners they need in order to get along in our human world, including sit, down, stay, come, loose leash walking, people greeting and building focus in a distracting environment while at the same time, providing owners with lots of behavioural information and tips.

-The next Good Behaviour Level 1 classes start Thursday March 7th @ 8:00pm – Full and Tuesday @ April 2nd 8:00
+The next Good Behaviour Level 1 classes start Tuesday June 25th at 8:00pm and Thursday July 11th at 8:00pm

 This class picks up where Good Behaviour Level 1 leaves off and continues to challenge and strengthen our dogs’ basic cues by increasing the difficulty of the 3 D’s as well as introduces our dogs to the fun of free shaping.